srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 2. When ready for their first battery, the team should proceed to their nearest helpdesk.
 3. Helpdesk will perform a safety inspection of the robot and provide the team with a battery when it passes.

 For teams arriving prior to the welcome presentation on the first competition day, inform them that an announcement will be made when they need to proceed to the main arena to attend this.
+Until then then they are free to work on their robot.

 ## Handling Team Departures